NVSL/CSE141pp-Tool-Moneta/moneta/tutorial/writeup.md

 You can use the navigation features in the plot's top navbar to move around and zoom in/out of the plot For this part, disregard all the Legend dropdowns except _Click Zoom_.
 If you want to use _Click Zoom_, a small zoomed graph will be displayed in the _Click Zoom_ dropdown when you use the corresponding navbar tool.

 For this tutorial, we want to look at the memory accesses of all the vectors, but we especially want to find the hidden `X` in the accesses.
 Using the navbar zoom tools, try to locate and zoom into the area where the vectors are (it will be obvious when you find this area).
 Spend at **most** one minute.
 This is just to familiarize yourself with the zoom/navigation options.

-If you were able to find this area, use the remianing time to find the `X`.
+If you were able to find this area, use the remaining time to find the `X`.

 A bit difficult, right?
 All the other memory accesses are cluttering the plot!